snohio/devopsorlando/events/skillup.md

 * How do you see AI changing the jobs roles?
 * Are you seeing applicants using AI for their resume?
   * How do you

+## Greg Brown

+* Tell me a little bit about your journey.
+* What is Talent Sourcing
+* How does someone successfully engage with a recruiter
+* What is the market like right now?
+* How do you see AI changing the jobs roles?

+## Milan Landaverde

+* Tell me about your Journey
+* Taking time - What you did when in between position.
+* Certs versus Open Source Contribution
+* How did that help you get your NVIDIA job
+* What is the difference between working at a startup vs larger companies
+* Getting involved in community
+* *What technologies are you using and feel are important in the DevOps landscape*

+## Round

+* Where do you think DevOps / Cloud & Platform Engineering / SRE
 *